CS2401-Fall2021/lab4-Population/README.md

 Eureka!
 You found that there were 12 moose in your original moose herd, but only know that the current moose population is at least 1000.

-Write a function that returns how long ago the herd began
+In Population.java, write the getInitialStartTimeForMoose2() method that returns how long ago the herd began

 * Should you do this recursively?
 Or iteratively?
 (2 pts)